-If you were arrested for DUI by a trooper with Troop C of the Florida Highway Patrol in the Tampa Bay area then contact an experienced criminal defense attorney at the Sammis Law Firm, P.A.
+If you were arrested for DUI by a trooper with Troop C of the Florida Highway Patrol in the Tampa Bay area, contact an experienced criminal defense attorney at Sammis Law Firm, P.A.

 Patrol Operations of the Florida Highway Patrol